DesyncTheThird/corne-keymap/readme.md

 The bracket macros `{-}`, `(-)`, and `[-]` send the listed brackets, then tap `Left`, placing the cursor between the two brackets.
 These macros also interoperate with the rollback feature.

 The `@` symbol is also available on this layer as many email handles end with numbers, and also because I use it as a leader key for LaTeX commands; and `~` is available for git commands.

-Function keys also available for left hand only usage.

 Activating both `Data` and `Program` layers will also activate the `Edit` layer on top to allow for quick navigation during numerical input.
 This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.